Govind Singh

 2. SEO Is All About Keywords

-It's true, that in past, webmasters and Search Engine Optimization geeks used to rely on keyword density in pages and posts to achieve results.
+It's true, that in the past, webmasters and Search Engine Optimization geeks used to rely on keyword density in pages and posts to achieve results.
 It was even deemed a good practice to write articles and blogs around chosen keywords.
-But the advent of several new Google algorithms forced webmasters to change their strategy.
-Google is OK with keywords in a page / post, unless it's not spam or stuffing.
+However the advent of several new Google algorithms forced webmasters to change their strategy.
+Google is OK with keywords in a page/post unless it's not spam or stuffing.

 Keywords are still important for Search Engine Optimization, but your focus should be on quality content and its relevance.
 Wordstream has published a detailed blog post on how to optimize keywords for better organic results.
 I still remember when Google introduced RankBrain.
 It was deliberately launched to compel the SEO community to have a clearer focus on content relevance and user experience, rather than the use of the exact keywords.